miniflux/website/content/docs/rules.md

 ### Keep Rules

-Keep rules keeps only articles that matches the regex.
+Keep rules keeps only articles that matches the regex ([RE2 syntax](https://golang.org/s/re2syntax)).

 For example, the regex `(?i)miniflux` will keep only the articles with a title that contains the word Miniflux (case insensitive).